stfc/PSyclone/tutorial/practicals/LFRic/building_code/README.md

 background/LFRic_intro.md#separation-of-concerns) in the [LFRic intro]( background/LFRic_intro.md)).

-The kernel and algorithm code in the top-level `example` directories is incomplete.
-The completed solutions are provided in the `solutions` subdirectories of each Example, together with `Makefile`s to build and run the code.
+The kernel and algorithm code in the top-level example directories is incomplete.
+The completed solutions are provided in the `solutions` subdirectories of each example, together with `Makefile`s to build and run the code.

 ## LFRic code support